guettli/django--not-solved-yet/README.md

 There is DjangoCMS and Wagtail.
 But both are too heavy for me.
 It would be cool to have a really lightweight CMS app for Django.

+# Multiple forms on one page

+Django's form library is great.
+You can create a form from a database model very easily.
+But if you have a page which contains several forms, then this pattern needs additional effort.

+I found [htmx](https://htmx.org/) to update parts of a page.

+It would be nice to have an official/documented/django way to do this.